What is a data classification policy?

 - Management and Leadership: Actively support the development and implementation of the data classification policy.
 They provide the necessary resources, endorse the policy, and promote a culture of data protection within the organization.
 They also actively communicate the importance of data classification and ensure compliance across the organization.

-Implementing effective data classification policies with BigID
+Creating effective data classification policies with BigID

 BigID is a data intelligence platform for privacy, security, and governance that helps organizations improve their data classification policy efforts in a simple and effective manner.
 Here’s a simplified explanation of how BigID assists organizations: